Skip to main content

 Driving distance120 km (75 mi)

-Dedicate your entire day to exploring the extraordinary Lake Mývatn area, one of Iceland's most diverse and geologically fascinating regions.
-Begin at the magnificent Goðafoss, the 'Waterfall of the Gods,' where water cascades in a perfect horseshoe over a 12-meter drop.
-Legend says this is where Iceland's lawspeaker threw his pagan idols when the country converted to Christianity.
+Your journey continues from Akureyri toward the geological wonderland of Lake Mývatn.
+The thick farm fields gradually give way to more volcanic terrain as you approach this extraordinary region.
+Begin your day by visiting the magnificent Goðafoss, the 'Waterfall of the Gods,' where water cascades in a perfect horseshoe over a 12-meter drop.
+Legend says this is where Iceland's lawspeaker threw his pagan idols when the country converted to Christianity in the year 1000.

-Continue to the Mývatn area to discover Dimmuborgir, a labyrinth of twisted lava formations that locals call 'Dark Castles.'
+Lake Mývatn is one of Iceland's most geologically active and diverse areas, with steaming vents, bubbling mud pools, and twisted lava formations at every turn.
+The contrast between the serene blue lake and the raw volcanic landscape surrounding it creates an unforgettable scene.
+Start exploring the area's wonders, including Dimmuborgir, a labyrinth of twisted lava formations that locals call 'Dark Castles.'
 According to folklore, this is where trolls and elves make their homes.
 Walk among the dramatic rock sculptures and through natural arches created when a lava lake once drained away.
 Visit the pseudo-craters at Skútustaðir, unique geological formations created when lava flowed over wetlands, causing steam explosions that left behind dozens of small craters.

 Staying inEgilsstaðir area